12 FAQs about auto-enrolment

 9. What do I do about new employees?

 When you take on a new employee, you need to assess what their status is in terms of auto-enrolment - depending on their age and how much they are paid (see 4).
-If the employee is an 'eligible worker' you would then normally need to auto-enrol them in the scheme.
+If the employee is an 'eligible worker' you would normally need to auto-enrol them in the scheme.

 You can choose to postpone automatic enrolment for up to three months.
 For example, you might want to do this if you are employing a temporary worker.
 However, you must also give the employee a postponement notice telling them that auto-enrolment has been postponed and explaining their rights.